When LGBTQIA+ Discrimination, Stigma Affects Your Mental Health

 - Medical help – useful for those that suspect they have a mental illness.
 This includes doctors like your family doctor or a psychiatrist.

-- Psychological help – useful in many cases as counsellors and psychologists are trained to deal with both LGBT stigma issues and mental health issues.
+- Psychological help – useful in many cases as counselors and psychologists are trained to deal with both LGBTQIA+ stigma issues and mental health issues.

 - A support group – often used in conjunction with other help to support someone through treatment such as addiction treatment.

-- Getting help when dealing with the complexity of having LGBT discrimination issues mixed in with mental health issues may make the use of an LGBT specialist a good idea (see below).
+- Getting help when dealing with the complexity of having LGBTQIA+ discrimination issues mixed in with mental health issues may make the use of an LGBTQIA+ specialist a good idea (see below).

 Handling mental health challenges can be difficult at the best of times but it can seem downright impossible in the face of LGBT stigma.
 Luckily there are gay support resources that can help.

-Many mental health organizations are gay-friendly and some even have specialized programs for LGBT people.
+Many mental health organizations are gay-friendly and some even have specialized programs for LGBTQIA+ people.
 Mental health organizations offer resources like:

 - Support and discussion groups